-Ethical approval for the study was obtained from the Ethics and Research Committee of EKSUTH with approval number EKSUTH/A67/2021/012/004.
+This study was approved from the Ethics and Research Committee of EKSUTH with approval number EKSUTH/A67/2021/012/004.

 HUMAN AND ANIMAL RIGHTS

 No animal was used in this study.
 This research was conducted on humans in accordance with the Helsinki Declaration of 1975, as revised in 2013.